Logarithmic Akizuki--Nakano vanishing theorems on weakly pseudoconvex K\"{a}hler manifolds: Introduction

-In Theorem \ref{main2}, we do not need to twist the sheaf $K_X\otimes \mathcal{O}_X(D)\otimes F$ with multiplier ideal sheaf $\mathscr{I}(D)$ of divisor.
-The vanishing of $H^q(X, K_X\otimes \mathcal{O}_X(D)\otimes F \otimes \mathscr{I}(D))$ is the direct consequence of Nadel vanishing theorem.
-Our method is the combining of $L^2$ technique in \cite{HLWY16} and Runge-type approximation method rooted in \cite{Nakano74, Kazama73, Take81, TaOh81}.
-For a weakly pseudoconvex K\"ahler manifold $X$ with smooth plurisubharmonic exhaustion function $\Phi$ and a sequence of positive real numbers tends to infinity.
-On each sublevel subset $X_c := \{x\in X : \Phi(x) < c\}$ which is relative compact in $X$, we obtain the logarithmic vanishing theorem by the $L^2$-technique.
-All these sublevel subsets formed a Leray covering of $X$ and therefore we can focus on the \v{C}ech cohomology.
-By the approximation we obtain the global vanishing theorem.
+The approach to generalizing the vanishing theorems from compact K\"ahler manifolds to weakly pseudoconvex manifolds involves the study of their relatively compact sublevel subsets.
+For a weakly pseudoconvex K\"ahler manifold $X$ with a smooth plurisubharmonic exhaustion function $\Phi$ and a sequence of positive real numbers tending to infinity, we consider each sublevel subset $X_c:= \{x\in X: \Phi(x) < c\}$, which is relatively compact in $X$ and constitutes a weakly pseudoconvex manifold itself.
+Using the $L^2$ technique, we establish the logarithmic vanishing theorem on each sublevel subset.
+Note that we can also apply Theorem \ref{main-finite} to derive the vanishing theorem on each sublevel subset, as within each relatively compact sublevel manifold, the components of the divisor $D$ are finite.

+The collection of these sublevel subsets forms a Leray covering of $X$, and therefore, we can focus on the \v{C}ech cohomology.
+Through the approximation process, we derive the global vanishing theorem.

-One of motivation to study the cohomology on weakly pseudoconvex K\"ahler manifolds is that one can investigate the corresponding higher direct image sheaves.
-As a direct corollary, we acquire \begin{corollary} Let $f: X \rightarrow S$ be a proper holomorphic morphism from a K\"ahler manifold $X$ onto the reduced complex space $S$.
-Let $D$ be an simple normal crossing divisor such that $f|_D$ is proper.
+One of the motivations for studying cohomology on weakly pseudoconvex K\"ahler manifolds is the ability to investigate the corresponding higher direct image sheaves.
+As a direct corollary, we obtain \begin{corollary} [Corollary $4.1$] Let $f: X \rightarrow S$ be a proper holomorphic morphism from a K\"ahler manifold $X$ onto the reduced complex space $S$.
+Let $D$ be a simple normal crossing divisor.
 If $F$ is a positive holomorphic line bundle on $X$, then

-\end{corollary} In corollary \ref{direct} above, if we replace the positive line bundle by the positive vector bundle in the sense of Nakano, the claim still be true.
-Also as Professor Ohsawa pointed in \cite{Ohsa21}, it may be interested to generalize the results in \cite{LRW19} and \cite{LWY19} to the weakly pseudoconvex situation.
+\end{corollary} In Theorem \ref{main2} above, if we replace the positive line bundle with a positive vector bundle in the sense of Griffiths (Nakano), it would be interesting to establish the corresponding vanishing results.
+Additionally, as Professor Ohsawa pointed out in \cite{Ohsa21}, there might be interest in generalizing the results from \cite{LRW19} and \cite{LWY19} to the weakly pseudoconvex situation.

-\textbf{Acknowledgement}: The author would like to thank Professor Shigeharu Takayama for his guidance and warm encouragement, and Professor Sheng Rao for his constant support.
-The author is grateful to the University of Tokyo for Special Scholarship for International Students (Todai Fellowship).
+\textbf{Acknowledgement}: The author expresses sincere appreciation to Professor Shigeharu Takayama for his guidance and warm encouragement, as well as Professor Sheng Rao for his support.
+The author is also grateful to the University of Tokyo for the Special Scholarship for International Students (Todai Fellowship).